Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 2nd argument: A number, the piercing resistance, may be null to not specify a resistance
 - 3rd argument: A number, the slashing resistance, may be null to not specify a resistance
 - 4th argument: A number, the crushing resistance, may be null to not specify a resistance
-- *Optional 5th argument*: A string, the name of the resistance
+- *Optional 5th argument*: A `ResourceLocation`, the name of the resistance

 ### Examples